Accidents In Public Claims

 Can I make a claim for someone else?

-There are several things you can do to help support your case if you have been injured in public and feel you may be entitled to make a claim:
+There are several things you can do to help support your case if you have been injured or been involved in an accident and feel you may be entitled to make a claim:

 • Gather photographic evidence: clear pictures of the accident area can be really helpful although it may not always be possible